-Deidra, a Kent State University graduate, has started 10 businesses and held several executive level positions in Indian-Country including Executive VP of Business Development, COO, and CEO.
+Deidra, a Kent State University graduate, has started 10 businesses and held several executive-level positions in Indian-Country including Executive VP of Business Development, COO, and CEO.
 Private owners, Corporations, Native American Companies, and Alaska Native Corporations have benefited by gaining new business ventures that were researched, formed, and launched under her direction.

-Managing a sovereign wealth fund that has deployed $20 million dollars over the last 18 months and will deploy more over the next five years, Ms. Mitchell has focused the company on creating a diversified portfolio of investment real estate, conventional commercial operating businesses, and companies operating in the Federal sector.
+Managing a sovereign wealth fund that has deployed $34.4 million dollars over the last 24 months and will deploy more over the next five years, Ms. Mitchell has focused the company on creating a diversified portfolio of investment real estate, conventional commercial operating businesses, and companies operating in the Federal sector.
 The purpose of her efforts is to foster the development of a stable, diversified economy for members of NHBP, contribute to their long-term sustainability and self-sufficiency; while managing risk, and creating quality employment opportunities for Tribal Members.